fsharpasharpinfinity/King_County_Regression/README.md

 <br/>
 pip3 install git+https://github.com/ArdalanM/pyLightGBM.git<br/>
 <br/>
-<h3>Run with the following in terminal, ensuring that the current directory contains all files downloaded from the repo.:</h3><br/>
+<h3>After downloading the repo, run with the following in terminal, navigate to the folder and enter the following in terminal:</h3><br/>
 jupyter notebook<br/>
 <br/>
 <h3>To use the interactive visualization app, install:</h3><br/>